IBM/tensorflow-hangul-recognition/README.md

 Combinations of these letters give a total of 11,172 possible Hangul syllables/characters.
 However, only a small subset of these are typically used.

-This journey will cover the creation process of an Android application that will utilize a TensorFlow model trained to recognize Korean syllables.
+This code pattern will cover the creation process of an Android application that will utilize a TensorFlow model trained to recognize Korean syllables.
 In this application, users will be able to draw a Korean syllable on their mobile device, and the application will attempt to infer what the character is by